d9pouces/DiagralHomekit/README.md

 DIAGRAL_VERBOSITY=1
 ```

-You can also run it with `docker-compose`
+You can also run it with `docker-compose` with the following `compose.yaml` file:
 ```yaml
 services:
   diagral_homekit: